Fun (Xu Weizhou song)

-Fun (Chinese: 放, Pinyin: Fàng) aka "Release" is a song recorded by Chinese singer-songwriter Xu Weizhou.
+Fun (Chinese: 放, Pinyin: Fàng) "Release" is a song recorded by Chinese singer-songwriter Xu Weizhou.
 The single was released on 8 December 2016 which was composed by Xu Weizhou himself while the lyrics were written by Zhao Dengkai.

 Background and release

 Fun, a pop rock song with a length of three minutes and thirty-nine seconds was officially released on 8 December 2016.
 This single was composed by Xu Weizhou himself and was arranged and produced by Shi Xiaopeng, lead guitarist of the band Cold Air.
 The music video was officially released on 15 December which has 2 versions, first was the "Laneige" version including a short interview of Xu Weizhou to promote the product whereas he was the endorser at that time and the second one, which was the official version was released at "Yinyuetai", Sina Weibo and YouTube.
 Xu flew to South Korea to shoot the music video together with a South Korean team.